nathanjpaek/discord-cluster-manager/docs/docs/intro.md

 The leaderboard is designed under the principle that an optimized kernel for algorithm `X` on device `A` might not be optimized on device `B`.
 Thus, we separate runtime rankings entirely for the same algorithm on different devices.
-Furthermore, certain algorithms like `Llama 3` inference probably will not fit on an `NVIDIA T4`, so we allow leaderboard creators to specify which devices are available for their leaderboard.
+Furthermore, certain algorithms like `Llama 3` inference probably will not fit in-memory on, say an `NVIDIA T4`, so we allow leaderboard creators to specify which devices are available for their leaderboard.

 We built the entire leaderboard interface around a **Discord bot** that connects to a set of runners ([GitHub Actions](https://github.com/features/actions) and